apache/beam/learning/tour-of-beam/learning-content/introduction/introduction-concepts/runner-concepts/description.md

 * Jet has full Fault Tolerance support, the Jet Runner does not; if a job fails it must be restarted
 * Internal performance of Jet is extremely high.
 The Runner can’t match it as of now because Beam pipeline optimization/surgery has not been fully implemented.

-Additionally, you can read [here](https://beam.apache.org/documentation/runners/jet/)
+Additionally, you can read more about the Hazelcast Jet Runner [here](https://beam.apache.org/documentation/runners/jet/)

 #### Run example